tanmaydatta/boggle-saleswhale/README.md

 * `/api/game/{gameId}` for getting info a particular game
 * `/api/game/{gameId}/score` to get the score obtained in a particular game

+One user can only play one game at a time

 To run locally without docker, you can run `go run main.go`

 ### Config